 Program Overview

-Interdisciplinary Research Leaders national program center is located at the University of Minnesota.
+Interdisciplinary Research Leaders National Program Center was located at the University of Minnesota.
 Please see the Land Acknowledgement for IRL.

 Teams

-- Have two researchers, each with a terminal degree (PhD, MD, DrPH) or a master’s degree with evidence of extensive professional experience, including significant research and publications.
+- Include two researchers who possess either a terminal degree (such as a PhD, MD, or DrPH) or a master’s degree supported by substantial professional experience, including a record of significant research and peer-reviewed publications.

 Research Project and Themes